 Policy markers OpenAid

-Applications within development research shall be classified according to a number of policy markers, and therefore you must also state to what extent your project focuses on each policy marker area.
-You can find a description of the policy markers via the link below.
+State to what extent your project focuses on each policy marker area.
+You can find a link to a description of the policy markers under the heading “Follow-up of funding of development research” at the beginning of the call text.

 Describe the ethical issues raised by your project or corresponding.
 You must also describe how you plan to address ethical dilemmas that may arise.
 Please justify why the research should be carried out against the background of the ethical issues you have identified.
 How do your research questions and expected results measure up in relation to the ethical issues?
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
 If no ethical issues are raised, please justify this.

-The research plan shall consist of a brief but complete description of the research task.
-The focus of the research plan shall be forward-looking, and it shall cover a maximum of 8 page-numbered A4 pages in Arial, font size 11, single line spacing, including references and any images.
+The research plan shall be forward-looking and consist of a brief but complete description of the research task.
+It shall cover a maximum of 8 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.

 - Preliminary and previous results: Describe briefly your own previous research and pilot studies within the research area that make it probable that the project will be feasible.
-State also if no preliminary results exist.
+If no preliminary results exist, please state this.